studiohyperset/listifer-blacklist/README.md

 # Listifer Keyword Blacklist

 We populated the first version of this list with words marked `possibly_offensive=true` and/or `flags=offensive` in the `en_wordlist.combined.gz` portion of the [Android (KitKat) dictionary](https://android.googlesource.com/platform/packages/inputmethods/LatinIME/+/master/dictionaries/).
+We also added a few other terms that don't appear in that list.
+Mostly, these terms are associated with illegal drugs.

 ## "Why blacklist anything?"